 SSL and Site Quality

-Part of your ranking comes from just having the http”s”.
+Part of your ranking comes from just having the HTTP”s”.
 It shows Google that you take your site security seriously.
-The other part comes from the increase of your site quality score.
+The other part comes from the increase in your site quality score.
 You can pull some extra points in that arena with your SSL installation too.